frimdo/EDEMS/README.md

 Those registers can be used as one operand of ALU operations.

 ### OP1, OP2 registers
-Are supposed to be used for fetching macroinstruction operands.
+Are supposed to be used for fetching instruction operands.

 ### TMP register
 Main register of most ALU operations.